Degree Requirements

 Students are strongly encouraged to schedule their Comprehensive Exam before the end of their fourth semester but must be scheduled before the start of a student’s fifth semester.

 Comprehensive Exam – Oral Defense.
 The oral defense of a student’s proposed PhD. research is the second part of the Comprehensive Exam.
 For the oral defense, a student should prepare a ~30 min presentation intended to inform the committee about the proposed research.
-The presentation can include preliminary data and a review of relevant literature.
-Committee members may ask questions during or after the presentation with the intent of determining whether or not the student has the skills necessary to execute the proposed research plan.
+The presentation can include preliminary data and a review of relevant literature, although at least half of the presentation must be dedicated to proposed work.
+Committee members may ask questions during or after the presentation with the intent of determining whether the student has the skills, and knowledge necessary to execute the proposed research plan.

 The oral defense and subsequent period for questions is closed to everyone except the student and their committee.

 Comprehensive Exam Outcomes.
 Each element of the Comprehensive Exam is assessed as either a pass or fail.
 A ‘pass’ signifies that a student’s proposed research has been evaluated as advancing the field in innovative ways and is likely to lead to an acceptable PhD. dissertation.
-Furthermore, a ‘pass’ also confirms that the student has the skills and knowledge necessary to carry out the proposed research.
+Furthermore, a ‘pass’ also confirms that the student has demonstrated the skills, knowledge, and effort necessary to carry out the proposed research.

 A student will receive a failing mark on the Comprehensive Exam if the proposal fails to meet the criteria described above or if the student fails to show sufficient mastery of the discipline during the oral defense.
-In the event that the student receives a failing mark, the Department follows Graduate School policy that states:
+If the student receives a failing mark, the Department follows Graduate School policy that states:

 “The student is allowed two (2) total attempts to pass the Comprehensive Examination.
 At least six (6) months must elapse before the second (2nd) attempt at the examination.
 Failure to pass the second (2nd) attempt results in termination of graduate study and dismissal from the academic program.
 Students who are dismissed from the program due to a second (2nd) failed attempt are ineligible to reapply to the same degree program.”